jakedaylong/supplementary_files/README.md

 # py220_class_py
-py files used as examples online and in videos
+py files used as examples online and in videos.
+All linked in Canvas